mpielow1993/ruby--rails--projects--team_impact_repo/README.md

     a.
 View comments within a newswire post.

       i.
 When logged in, click on 'Newswire' within the sidebar, then click 'Public'. ii.
-Under all newswire posts, there is a link called 'View Comments', which leads to the comment thread for that particular post. iii.
-Click on this 'View Comments' link.
+Under all newswire posts, there is a link called 'Show Comments', which leads to the comment thread for that particular post. iii.
+Click on this 'Show Comments' link.

     b.
 Create their own comments.

       i.
 Within the comment thread for a particular newswire post, write text within the textarea marked 'Add Comment' and upload image/video files with the File Upload icon. ii.
 When ready to sumbit, click 'Post'. iii.
-If posted successfully, a notification will appear at the top of the screen.
+If the comment has been posted successfully, a green success notification will appear at the top of the screen saying 'Comment Added'.

     c.
 Delete their own comments.

       i.
 Once a member's own comment is posted, a delete button will appear within that comment. ii.
 Click this 'Delete' button.
       iii.
-If deleted successfully, a notification will appear at the top of the screen.
+If deleted successfully, a green success notification will appear at the top of the screen saying 'Comment successfully deleted'.

   4. Programmes

     a.
 View programmes currently being run.

       i.
 Click on the 'Programmes' section within the navigation bar. ii.
-Click on a specific programme to view details.
+Click on a specific programme to view its details.

   5. Instructors

     a.
 View instructors currently teaching lessons.

       i.
 Click on the 'Instructors' section within the navigation bar. ii.
-Click on a specific instructor to view details.
+Click on a specific instructor to view their details.

   6. Facilities

     a.
 View facilities currently being used for lessons.

       i.
-Click on the Facilities' section within the navigation bar. ii.
-Click on a specific facility to view details.
+Click on the 'Facilities' section within the navigation bar. ii.
+Click on a specific facility to view its details.

   7. Lessons